Applications are currently being accepted. Deadline to apply is March 31st.

 In partnership with Trident Technical College, Berkeley Electric Cooperative has developed the Electrical Lineworker Program (ELW), a 14-week training course that will help you gain the knowledge and skills to help you begin your career in the electric utility industry.
-Berkeley is now accepting applications for its new Lineworker’s Scholarship to be applied toward the upcoming January semester.
-Deadline for applications is Friday, October 30th.

 Students in the ELW program experience conditions similar to those on the job in the outdoor training lab constructed on-site at Trident Technical College’s North Charleston campus.
 Students also receive expert classroom training in electrical theory and other subjects vital to launching their career as a lineworker and will graduate with a 3rd-class lineman certification.
 When not actively participating in class at TTC, they will be working along side with one of our crews at one of our respective districts.

 To learn more about the program visit the Electrical Lineworker page.